A few thoughts on wanting good things for yourself, too!

 Oh God, this is going to be really difficult.
 Big breath.
 “I” want to be scooped up on the train.

 If you’ve read Betty for any amount of time, you’ll know what I’m talking about.
 But for those of you who don’t, it’s my favorite Audrey Hepburn movie also starring Gary Cooper called Love in the Afternoon.
-There’s this scene.
-The last scene of the movie when the worldly playboy Cooper chooses Hepburn.
-It’s always sort of been my visual for what I want.
-All I could think when I first saw it was, I don’t know what that is…but I want it.
+(See clip at the end of this post.)
+In the last scene of the movie when the worldly playboy Cooper chooses Hepburn.
+It’s always sort of been my vision for what I want.
+All I could think when I first saw it was, I don’t know what that is—but I want it.

 Truth be told, I’d choose you as my best friend all over again.
 I’d choose you as my son and daughter if I had every kid in the entire world lined up before me.
 I pick you, to be my sister.
 I’d choose you to be the great love of my life.

 I’d choose you.
 Over and over.
 You’d be my pick.
 I’d pick you for my team.
 I’d scoop you up on the train.
 I’d move mountains to know you were happy.
 I’d want to make you feel valued and cared for every single day for all the days of your life and I’d always want you to know you are my favorite.

 But I want that for myself too.